SignPath

 Use Project and Signing Policy slugs to speficy a key

 Identify a specific Signing Policy by specifying Project and Signing Policy slugs.
-The SignPath KSP/CSP will select that policy’s certificate.
+The SignPath KSP will select that policy’s certificate.

 Error handling